Snappy720/ICT-302-2/content/posts/Learning_Report_13.md

    - I can write about and describe things in WordPress to an extent

  I can identify and employ technologies related to content management.
-    - I can use WordPress and Hugo to deploy sites now.
+    - I can use WordPress and Hugo to deploy sites now

  I can find and use resources for self-directed learning.
      - I can enlist help from peers and my teacher.
-I can also collaborate with classmates.
+I can also collaborate with classmates